-This mid-term evaluation reports on progress achieved in PRI’s Dutch MFA-funded project in the South Caucasus on strengthening preventive monitoring mechanisms.
-The project is being implemented over a period of 21 months.The evaluation took place after nine months, and assessed progress against the project’s three planned outcomes:
+This mid-term evaluation reports on progress achieved in PRI’s project in the South Caucasus on strengthening preventive monitoring mechanisms, which is funded by the Ministry of Foreign Affairs for the Netherlands.
+The project began in October 2016 and is being implemented over a period of 21 months.

 The evaluation gives recommendations for the remainder of the project, which will also be useful for future PRI projects and for other organisations working on criminal justice reform.

-Download the full evaluation
+Download the full evaluation or the evaluation summary

 If you download a resource, please link to it from your website or share with your professional network.